15 Best AR-15s [2026]: Top Rifles for Every Budget and Skill Level

 Though not the most beautiful of firearms, they’re still great options for first-time buyers.
 If you just want to blow up your bank account, the Geissele Super Duty Rifle or FN M249S models will certainly do the trick.

 What rifles did we miss?
 Where did we get it wrong?
 What is the best AR-15 in your arsenal?
 Let us know in the comments.
+Also: don’t miss our list of the Best AR-10s.

 Justin Trump is the managing editor and owner of CAT Outdoors.
 The son of a Vietnam veteran, he’s a Certified Glock Armorer, an avid gun enthusiast and 2A advocate.
 He holds two firearm patents for the CAT M4 and Talon tools.
 When not managing CAT Outdoors, he enjoys spending time with his family and friends, rooting for Michigan sports teams, and serving his church.